Underwood-Inc/idling.app__UI/documentation-systems-analysis.md

 ### The Co-Located Problem

 Jekyll was designed in 2008 for centralized documentation.
-Modern development requires:
+Modern development required:

 - Documentation living **with** the code it documents
 - Automatic discovery of markdown files